-"Dotty, its me," which was followed by a silence, and a lot of angry little woman squeaking coming from the phone.
-Peter watched the old man's face go red, as he was clearly given an ear bashing by his missus.
+"Dotty, it’s me," which was followed by silence from the man, and a lot of angry squeaking.
+Peter watched the guy’s face go red; he was clearly being given an ear bashing by his missus.

 "No, I am not still in the Legion.
-I was on the way home when a idiot knocked me off my bike."
+I was on the way home when an idiot knocked me off my bike."

-"Peter," slurred Peter, causing the old man to scowl at him.
+"Peter," he slurred, causing the old man to scowl at him.

 "No, I'm not alright!
-My back is flamen clicked out again!" roared the old man into the phone, which was followed by a long silence, and lots more tiny angry lady sounds from the phone.
+My back is flaming out again!" roared the old man into the phone, which was followed by a long silence, and lots more tiny angry lady sounds from the phone.

 "Sorry Dear," said the old man quietly, followed by another long pause.